yindaheng98/academic-profile/source/_posts/README.md

 # About Me

-I am currently a PhD student at [Simon Fraser University](https://cse.seu.edu.cn/edulab/), advised by [Prof. Jiangchuan (JC) LIU](https://www.cs.sfu.ca/~jcliu/).
+I am a PhD student at [Simon Fraser University](https://cse.seu.edu.cn/edulab/), advised by [Prof. Jiangchuan (JC) LIU](https://www.cs.sfu.ca/~jcliu/).
-I received my Master's degree at [Southeast University](https://cse.seu.edu.cn/edulab/), advised by [Prof. Fang Dong](https://cse.seu.edu.cn/2019/0102/c23024a256994/page.htm), and my Bachelor's degree from [Jiangnan University](https://www.jiangnan.edu.cn/) in 2020, majoring in Internet of Things Engineering.
+I received my Master's degree at [Southeast University](https://cse.seu.edu.cn/edulab/), advised by [Prof. Fang Dong](https://cse.seu.edu.cn/2019/0102/c23024a256994/page.htm), and my Bachelor's degree from [Jiangnan University](https://www.jiangnan.edu.cn/) in 2020, advised by [Prof. Ya Guo](https://iot.jiangnan.edu.cn/info/1141/3512.htm).
 My research interests include optimization and application of multimedia systems.
 My goal is to build systems that can achieve high-quality multimedia communication at a low cost for everyone, as well as investigate the nature of AI system in practice.